dpendleton22/valuebyerror/_posts/2021-01-14-nba-analysis-post.md

 <b><i>What is this article and what will you show me?</i></b>
 <p>
 For quite some time I’ve been meaning to jump into the realm of sports analytics but there were way too many things to take into account and five-thirty-eight is killing’ the game so why even bother?
-Because it’s real out here and I still have questions that are not answered, and I aint going to Sway for the answers.
+Because it’s real out here and I still have questions that are not answered, and I ain't going to Sway for the answers.
 </p>

 ![](https://media.giphy.com/media/PaPvxVB5dD6py/giphy.gif)